DCN-FAU-AvH/pressure_function/README.md

-# Derivation of the pressure function
+# Numerical computation of the pressure function
 This program finds a numeric solution for the stationary states on arbitrary finite gas networks.
 This code is a part of the bachelor thesis of Veronika Riedl.

 <p align="center">